frequently asked questions

 You show up curious about or committed to a desire to make a change.
 I show up curious about and committed to you.
 Together we design and work the plan that will move you from where you are now to where you’d like to be.

 One part of my job that I take as seriously as any other part is to work myself out of a job with you.
-You show up willing to do the work and ready to accept challenges and I show up ready to challenge you by inviting change into the space.
+You show up willing to do the work and I show up ready to help you invite change into the space.

-We move at your pace and meet your needs and assess and adjust as we go.
+We move at your pace to meet your needs and assess and adjust as we go.
+In other words, some people move more slowly than others and some love homework challenges.

 You’ll be able to say you’re done when you’ve arrived at the change you wanted to see in your life and are experiencing life differently.